ampproject/amphtml/extensions/amp-story-auto-analytics/amp-story-auto-analytics.md

 ## `storyPageIndex`

-Fired once per page once it has been viewed.
+Fired once a page has been viewed.
 It includes the following parameters:

 | Parameter             | Value                                                           |
 | --------------------- | --------------------------------------------------------------- |